Tech-at-DU/d3-tutorial/README.md

 This tutorial is an introduction to D3.js, built for [ACS 4310 Data Visualization with JavaScript](https://github.com/Tech-at-DU/ACS-4310).

-**How to use this repo:** Work through the **Core Path** in order — it's short and covers everything you need.
+**How to use this repo:** Work through the **Core Path** in order — these are short and cover the core concepts you need.
 After that, you don't need to do the rest in order.
 Find a dataset, pick an idea for a visualization, then jump into whichever **Build a Visualization** tutorial matches what you want to make.
 Come back for another topic whenever you start your next visualization.

 ## Core Path